Heather Davis

 Dr. Davis’s research has been funded by the National Institute on Mental Health (NIMH) in the National Institutes of Health, the Lipman Foundation, and the Philanthropic Educational Organization.

-• Dr. Davis will be reviewing applications for the Clinical Science graduate program area for the 2024-2025 academic year.
+Dr. Davis will not be accepting applications to the Clinical Science PhD program for the 2025-2026 academic year.

 Select Publications